Starting secondary/upper school in September 2021

 Applications received between

-It is VERY important that you read a guide for parents and carers (PDF, 4.6MB) booklet which gives you all the information you need about the application and allocation process.
+It is VERY important that you read a guide for parents and carers (PDF, 11.9MB) which gives you all the information you need about the application and allocation process.

 Research the schools that you are interested in applying to:

-- Visit schools you are interested in, most have open days you can go to (check the schools website for details).
+- Visit schools you are interested in, most have open days you can go to.
+Check each school’s website for details.
+School open day information can also be found on this page under the Documents heading

-- Find your catchment area school (PDF, 4.6MB).
+- Find your catchment area school (PDF, 11.9MB).
 There is no guarantee that your child will be offered a place at your local school.
-This will depend on how many applications are received for the places available.
+This will depend on how many applications are received for the places available

-- Understand the admissions criteria for your preferred schools (read section D of the guide for parents and carers (PDF, 4.6MB) or visit the schools website for details).
-This information should give you an indication of how likely your child is to be offered a place, especially for those schools that are oversubscribed.
+- Understand the admission criteria for your preferred schools (read section D of the guide for parents and carers (PDF, 11.9MB) or visit the schools website for details).
+This information should give you an indication of how likely your child is to be offered a place, especially for those schools that are oversubscribed

 - Read the schools Ofsted reports, or visit school websites for information